hannahpeng123/AjaxASPNET/README.md

-A simple MVC app that leverages Ajax for partial view update (everytime radiobutton is changed)
+A simple MVC app that leverages Ajax for partial view update (everytime radiobutton is changed).
+Learn from https://www.youtube.com/user/shadsluiter/featured